geudde/attic-chest/pages/04.season-3/23.meeting-44/08.nestling/docs.md

 To meet the shock of fate be yours
 And rear aloft th’unatten’d brow;
-Though thunders shake the rending earth
+Though thunders shake the rending Earth
 And towns and regal towers are low.

 R. Watson